 So, don’t get pigeonholed thinking that IRS Rule 179 is only for assets such as production equipment.
 If you need production equipment, that’s great.
 But if you’d rather have a top line boost, consider equipment that will enhance your sales and marketing efforts.

 As a bonus, it may even help with employee retention too.
+Learn about IRS Rule 179 for 2019.

 Be sure to consult with your legal/tax advisor to make sure your purchases qualify for IRS Rule 179.